GarenWoo/0131_LinkedListAndMerkleTree/Task1_TokenBankWithTop10/README.md

     function depositToken(address _tokenAddr, uint256 _tokenAmount) public {
         iERC20Token = IERC20(_tokenAddr);
         /*
-        Considering the design of those functions with the prefix of "safe" in SafeERC20 contract, if the token does not support safeTransferFrom, it will turn to call transferFrom instead.
+        Considering the design of those functions with the prefix of "safe" in SafeERC20 library, if the token does not support safeTransferFrom, it will turn to call transferFrom instead.
         */
         iERC20Token.safeTransferFrom(msg.sender, address(this), _tokenAmount);